Cardinia Shire has several community groups who focus on supporting multicultural community activities.

 This network provides a forum for local faith communities to promote an inclusive community which respects religious diversity and acceptance of difference.

 It participates in and leads a range of activities - including tours of places of worship and ‘A Taste of Faith’ events.

 The tours of places of worship are an opportunity for residents and schools to visit a range of worship places to better understand different faiths.

-The network meets every first Thursday of each month at Council’s Civic Centre at 5:30 - 7:30pm.
+The network meets every first Thursday of each month at Council’s Civic Centre from 5:30pm to 7:30pm.